 Microsoft Project is a software product that needs no introduction.
 Its been around for three decades and its the most renowned piece of project management software.
 From our experience in speaking with many of our clients who have previously used MS Project, its a very complex tool with vast functionality.
-It works quite effectively for large-scale businesses and long-term projects, but can be quite a bad fit for smaller businesses – depending on your workflow of course!
-Dont get us wrong, we love MS Project, and we have truly stood on their genius shoulders to build Easy Projects.
+It works quite effectively for large businesses and long-term projects, but may not be well suited for small to medium-sized businesses – depending on your workflow of course!
+Dont get us wrong, we love MS Project, and we have truly stood on their genius shoulders to build Birdview PSA.

-Were hoping that we can help you think about your projects and if you are truly using the best software available to reach your goals and make your projects a success.
+We hope we can help you think about software for managing your projects and find out if you are truly using the best software available to achieve your goals and the success of your projects.

 MS Project is involved and made for those who relish the finer details in life.
 A common critique we hear is how difficult it is to change these details.
 Constant additions to the user interface make it more difficult to find the features needed.
 Users also say that the newest version is noticeably slower than MS Project 2010 like Marc Hughes for example,